 Self-evaluation as a tool can open your eyes to the problematic behaviors that are derailing your goals.
 By identifying those behaviors, you can identify the steps to become the best version of yourself.

 “Your thoughts affect how you feel and how you behave.
 The way you think has the power to become a self-fulfilling prophecy.” -Amy Morin

 This idea underlines the importance of not allowing self-criticism to blur into the realm of self-deprecating behavior.
 That will only work against you as you are attempting to constructively analyze your own behavior.

 Auditing is necessary and good.
 Look at industries across the board and you will find that the most successful companies, people, and products have worked hard to refine their final output.
 Auditing your life, schedule, clients, contacts, and more will help you to identify the good from the bad.

 If you don’t look back on what you’ve done and allow yourself to be self-critical of the areas that created more problems and less results, how will you learn how to avoid those missteps in your future endeavors?

-Auditing will allow you to build your own map to success by targeting behaviors that are ineffective in your pursuit of goals, and it will help you realize the changes that need to take place in order to correct for those inefficiencies.
+Auditing with critical thoughts will allow you to build your own map to success by targeting behaviors that are ineffective in your pursuit of goals, and it will help you realize the changes that need to take place in order to correct for those inefficiencies.

 Self-Criticism Opens Your Eyes to Areas of Improvement